nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 it creates with the `tasks.dat` that you wish to transfer from your previous `SchedUrMods.jar` home folder.

+**Q**: I encountered an error message `java.lang.reflect.InaccessibleObjectException` when executing the program.
+How do I fix it?

+**A**: Ensure that you have installed and are running `java jdk 11`.
+Check your java version, by typing `java -version` to ensure that the correct jdk version (`11.x.x`) is being recognised by your system.

 ## 4. Command Summary

 Action   | Format                                           | Example                                                                                              |